 16th and 17th centuries

 The institution in question emerged towards the end of the 16th century, although at that time it wasn't yet known as the Royal Seminary.
 In effect, at the end of that century the Society of Jesus founded an education centre in our district called the Collegium Vergarensis, commonly known as the College of the Society.
 Run by the Jesuits, and in addition to providing primary education (how to read and write, the four basic mathematical operations and the rudiments of the catholic doctrine, which would be equivalent to a basic level of education), the school also taught Humanities depth Latin, humanities and rhetoric; knowledge that would have been considered part of a secondary level education of the time).
-Nowadays is it normal to find more than one secondary-level education centre in large and medium-sized settlements.
+Nowadays it is normal to find more than one secondary-level education centre in large and medium-sized settlements.
 In the past, however, that wasn’t the case.
 It would be wrong to assume that all towns had a school or a Latin teacher.
 And not all towns were privileged enough to have schools run by the Society of Jesus, the religious order that became justly famous for its teachings in the field of Humanities.
-In that respect, it is illuminating to discover that during the 17th and 18th centuries the Jesuits ran more than nine schools in the Basque Country.
+In that respect, it is illuminating to discover that during the 17th and 18th centuries the Jesuits ran no more than nine schools in the Basque Country.

 The Society of Jesus gradually constructed the most significant parts of the building that we know today as the Royal Seminary.
 Between 1604 and 1630, after basing itself at several temporary sites, the Society erected the ‘New Quarter’ (the north wing of the rectangular building situated behind the Seminary’s church).
 They later build the temple which serves the entire network of buildings (between 1628 and 1677), and eventually the ‘Study House’, which was finished in 1679 and situated next to the frontispiece of the church, thus forming the plaza de Bergara.
 In 1767 King Charles III expelled the Society of Jesus from the kingdom, leaving the school in Bergara empty.